Even in the final scene, I am not at home.

 That was May 1983.
 After Notre Dame High School saved my life.

 Four years earlier, I’d been just one lost girl in a sea of lost boys and girls.
 And for good reason.
 My single mother and I had a habit of circling Cape Girardeau like nomads, forever looking to save a few bucks on rent.
-Who knew where I might end up for high school, or for how long, when by eighth grade I’d already been to Jackson, May Greene, back to Jackson, to Nell Holcomb, and finally to St. Mary’s.
+Who knew where I might end up for high school, or for how long, when by eighth grade I’d already been the new girl at 5 schools: Jackson, May Greene, back to Jackson, to Nell Holcomb, and finally to St. Mary’s.

 The Monsignor found me in the lunch room one day and made an offer.
 He’d found a family, he said, a family willing to pay 100% of my Notre Dame tuition.
 For 4 years.
 Plus books.
 Anonymously.
 With no terms for payback and no criteria for keeping up my grades or writing essays or playing sports or even showing up.